wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 For example, biostatisticians must ensure that all statistical outputs are fully reproducible and that all analysis code is validated for accuracy.
 This is often not a requirement in NIH trials, where the focus is more on the soundness of the statistical methods rather than the formal validation of the software or code used to implement them.

-## Key Statistical Processes in FDA-Regulated Trials
+<h2 id="statistical-process-in-fdaregulated-trials">Statistical Processes in FDA-Regulated Trials</h2

 ### Pre-Specified Statistical Analysis Plans (SAPs)
 In FDA-regulated trials, a well-defined *Statistical Analysis Plan* (SAP) must be prepared and finalized before any analysis begins.
 The SAP includes all planned statistical methods, hypotheses, and decision rules for data analysis.
 Pre-specification is critical because post-hoc analyses, or any deviation from the SAP, can raise concerns about data dredging or bias.